Stylised Talk: Writing Great Dialogue [With Examples]

-In my novels Lycopolis and Oblivion, I have quite a few conversations taking place through text, across the internet.
+In my trilogy of contemporary fantasy novels, I have quite a few conversations taking place through text, across the internet.
 I’ve also included forum posts, a handful of emails, and a Skype video call.
 More prosaically, I have a fair number of conversations taking place on the phone.

 You may want to use some of these elements, or similar ones, in your own fiction.
 Conversations that aren’t face-to-face can throw up some practical difficulties, but they can also open up possibilities that might not have worked otherwise.

 Watch Out For…